-Network providers should always bill our plan directly.
-But sometimes they make mistakes and ask you to pay for your services.
+Network providers should always bill our plan directly and ask you only for your share of the cost.
+But sometimes they make mistakes and ask you to pay more than your share.

 - You only have to pay your cost-sharing amount when you get covered services.
 We don't allow providers to add additional separate charges, called balance billing.
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there's a dispute and we don't pay certain provider charges. - Whenever you get a bill from a network provider, send us the bill.
-We'll contact the provider directly and resolve the billing problem. - If you already paid a bill to a network provider, send us the bill along with documentation of any payment you made.
-Ask us to pay you back for your covered services.
+This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there's a dispute and we don't pay certain provider charges.

+- Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
+We'll contact the provider directly and resolve the billing problem. - If you already paid a bill to a network provider, but feel you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under our plan.